A comparison of template vs. direct model fitting for redshift-space distortions in BOSS: Analysis

 Now we turn to the second effect mentioned in \S\ref{sec:analysis} and highlighted in Fig.~\ref{fig:z1z3_fs8}, the shift between the marginal posterior and the profile likelihood.
 Fig.~\ref{fig:z1z3_fs8} shows that both the profile likelihood and the marginalized posterior agree (for both \textbf{z1} and \textbf{z3}) when performing a template fit.
 However for the $\Lambda$CDM model the marginalized posterior peaks $\approx 1\sigma$ below the profile likelihood (see \cite{Chen22} for similar discussion).
 For \textbf{z1} the marginalized posterior agrees better with the template approach while for \textbf{z3} it is the profile likelihood that shows the best agreement.
 In both cases, parameter volume effects that arise due to degeneracies within the model cause the posterior peak to be shifted with respect to the maximum likelihood point, and we wish to investigate this in more detail.

-In order to investigate degeneracies that are present within the $\Lambda$CDM model, we return to mock data with cosmology fixed to the BOSS fiducial cosmology that was used for our template fits.
-The model parameters were simply taken from the best-fit $\Lambda$CDM model of the NGC\textbf{z3} sample, and the model was used to generate ``mock'' data.
+In order to investigate degeneracies that are present within the $\Lambda$CDM model, we return to mock data with cosmology fixed to the BOSS fiducial cosmology that we usefor our template fits.
+The model parameters are simply taken from the best-fit $\Lambda$CDM model of the NGC\textbf{z3} sample, and this is used to generate ``mock'' data.
 The window function and covariance matrix are unchanged.
 In the left panel of Fig.~\ref{fig:mock_fid} we show the marginal and profile likelihood results of the two methods applied to this mock data.
 Consistent with the fits on the real data of Fig.~\ref{fig:z1z3_fs8}, we again see that the marginal and profile likelihoods of the template fit agree with one another as well as with the $\Lambda$CDM profile likelihood, all peaking near the true $f\sigma_8$ value of 0.466.
 The $\Lambda$CDM marginal likelihood is again shifted to a lower $f\sigma_8 = 0.445 \pm 0.041$, and it is this effect which we wish to understand.

 Since all of the true parameter values of the mock data are known, we begin by fixing all of the galaxy bias parameters ($(1+b_1)\sigma_8$, $b_2$, $b_s$, $\alpha_0$, $\alpha_2$, SN${}_0$, and SN${}_2$) to their true values\footnote{These values are: $(1+b_1)\sigma_8$ = 1.77, $b_2$ = -1.98, $b_s$ = 1.90, $\alpha_0$ = 1.42, $\alpha_2$ = -1.73, SN${}_0$ = -197 $h^{-3}$ Mpc$^3$., and SN${}_2$ = 13600 $h^{-5}$ Mpc$^5$.} and run a $\Lambda$CDM fit with only $\Omega_m$, $H_0$ and $\log(10^{10} A_\mathrm{s})$ as free parameters.
 In this case the $\Lambda$CDM fit almost exactly recovers the correct cosmological constraints ($f\sigma_8 = 0.4667 \pm 0.0061$).
 This suggests that the downward shift of the marginal likelihood must be caused by a degeneracy between the $\Lambda$CDM and the nuisance parameters.
 In Table~\ref{tab:priors} we list the priors on all cosmology and bias parameters used in the $\Lambda$CDM and template fitting methods, as a reference to aid in the following discussion.